jedrzejkubica/GBA-centrality-validation/README.md

 python validation_CDF.py --help
 ```

-[validation_TE.py](validation_TE.py) compares the ratio of "predicted causal genes" enriched in the tissue of interest with the ratio of all genes.
+[validation_TE.py](validation_TE.py) compares the ratio of the highest-scoring genes enriched in the tissue of interest with the ratio of all genes.
 It checks whether the highest-scoring genes are more enriched in the tissue than would be expected by chance.

 > [!NOTE]
 > For the tissue enrichment validation we downloaded the Expression Atlas from Ensembl reference (v104):